NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Planetar.md

 abilities_mid:
   - name: ""
   - name: "Aura of Righteousness"
     desc: " (aura,divine) 20 feet.
 Allies in the planetar's aura gain a +2 status bonus to AC against evil creatures and a +2 status bonus to damage rolls against evil creatures.
-The area in the aura is difficult terrain for evil creatures.\n[[Bestiary Effects/Effect_ Aura of Righteousness (Planetar)|Effect: Aura of Righteousness (Planetar)]]"
+The area in the aura is difficult terrain for evil creatures.\n\n[[Bestiary Effects/Effect_ Aura of Righteousness (Planetar)|Effect: Aura of Righteousness (Planetar)]]"

 attacks:
   - name: ""